jedevc/fyp-report/report.md

 ### Grammar

-A simple annotated EBNF grammar is defined below:
+An annotated simplified EBNF grammar is defined below.

+This grammar isn't quite complete, mostly for simplicity, and ignores whitespace, as well as newlines, as well as a couple of other minor constructs and hacks used to optimize and clarify the implementation of the parser.

 ```
 (* a specification is a series of high-level pieces *)